-We’ve said it before and we’ll say it again: there’s no one-size-fits-all solution when it comes to solar panel systems.
+We’ve said it before and we’ll say it again: there’s no one-size-fits-all solution when it comes to finding the best place to buy solar panels.
 Where you buy your solar panels from or who you decide to contract with for installation will depend on your personal preferences, how you want to finance the system, and the type of system you want to install.
-In this article, we’ll evaluate several options for buying solar panel systems, including wholesale resellers, national installation companies, Amazon solar kits, and EnergySage.
+In this article, we’ll evaluate several options for buying solar panel systems, including:

 - If you’re looking to buy your own solar panel equipment (maybe for a DIY solar project), online sellers like Amazon and wholesale resellers have some options